xitu/gold-miner/article/2020/optimization-in-python-interning.md

 ![Image by Author](https://cdn-images-1.medium.com/max/2000/1*TwabGuCDNvtJZF4Z--hxfQ.png)

-****Example 2**:**
+**Example 2:**

 The string “Data Science” is not a valid identifier.
 Hence string interning is not applied here so both a and b will point to two different memory locations.

 ![Image by Author](https://cdn-images-1.medium.com/max/2000/1*75_mJbYlq-pIEpRtzyxVXQ.png)

 > All the above examples are from Google Colab which has Python version 3.6.9

->
-> In Python 3.6, any valid string with length ≥ 20 will get interned.
+In Python 3.6, any valid string with length ≥ 20 will get interned.
 But in Python 3.7, this has been changed to 4096.
 So as I mentioned earlier, these things will keep changing for different Python versions.

 Since not all strings are interned, Python provides the option force the string to be interned using `sys.intern()`.
 This should not be used unless there is a need.
 Refer the sample code below.